Cross-site scripting: Non-persistent (reflected)

 The non-persistent (or reflected) cross-site scripting vulnerability is by far the most basic type of web vulnerability.
-These holes show up when the data provided by a web client, most commonly in HTTP query parameters (e.g. HTML form submission), is used immediately by server-side scripts to parse and display a page of results for and to that user, without properly sanitizing the content.
+These holes show up when the data provided by a web client, most commonly in HTTP query parameters (e.g. HTML form submission), is used immediately by server-side scripts to parse and display a page of results for that user, without properly sanitizing the content.

 Because HTML documents have a flat, serial structure that mixes control statements, formatting, and the actual content, any non-validated user-supplied data included in the resulting page without proper HTML encoding, may lead to markup injection.
 A classic example of a potential vector is a site search engine: if one searches for a string, the search string will typically be redisplayed verbatim on the result page to indicate what was searched for.
 If this response does not properly escape or reject HTML control characters, a cross-site scripting flaw will ensue.

 A reflected attack is typically delivered via email or a neutral web site.
 The bait is an innocent-looking URL, pointing to a trusted site but containing the XSS vector.
 If the trusted site is vulnerable to the vector, clicking the link can cause the victim's browser to execute the injected script.